Faezehabibi/pc_tutorial/receptive_field.md

 --------------------------------------------------------------------------
+Length Tuned End-stopping Effect  indicates the brain is using efficient coding (redundancy reduction).

   To investigate whether some of these effects could result from the extended positive correlations along dominant orientation directions in natural images,

+     > "When the stimulus properties in a neuron’s receptive field match the stimulus properties in the surrounding region, little response is evoked from the error-detecting neurons because the ‘surround’ can predict the ‘center.’
+On the other hand, when the stimulus occurs in isolation, such a prediction fails, eliciting a relatively large response" [1,3].